 Isotopic filtering will enable the study of interactions between NRPSs and their substrates.
 NRPSs employ domains called carrier proteins (CPs) to covalently tether substrates and shuttle them between partner catalytic domains.
-These domains are

-- 35 organized in contiguous modules, and substrates attached to CPs on sequential modules are condensed such that an upstream CP donates its substrate to a downstream CP, which then harbors an extended intermediate.
+These domains are organized in contiguous modules, and substrates attached to CPs on sequential modules are condensed such that an upstream CP donates its substrate to a downstream CP, which then harbors an extended intermediate.
 The process is iterated until product formation.
 In this, carrier proteins are covalently modified with a 20 Å long phosphopantetheine (PP) group (Lambalot et al., 1996) which gets covalently loaded with an amino acid substrate.
-We and others have found that some CPs interact transiently with their tethered substrates (Goodrich et al., 2015; Jaremko et al., 2015).
-The finding is significant as - 40 the modular architecture of NRPSs is suitable for producing new pharmaceuticals by engineering NRPSs to incorporate new substrates, and these transient interactions may need to be preserved in artificial NRPSs.
-In the current work, we focus on the carrier protein PCP1 from yersiniabactin synthetase, which natively harbors a cysteine substrate (Gehring et al., 1998).
-In order to study interactions between PCP1 and the phosphopantetheine group and its attached cysteine substrate, we have chemoenzymatically (Kittilä and Cryle, 2018; Worthington and Burkart, 2006) attached the unlabeled PP group and - 45 substrate to PCP1 enriched in N and C isotopes (Fig. 1).
+We and others have found that some CPs interact transiently with their tethered substrates (Goodrich et al., 2015; Jaremko et al., 2015) such that the phosphopantetheine group and its attached substrate sample both an undocked state and a docked state.
+The finding is significant as the modular architecture of NRPSs is suitable for producing new pharmaceuticals by engineering NRPSs to incorporate new substrates, and these transient interactions may need to be preserved in artificial NRPSs.
+In the current work, we focus on the 9.6 kDa carrier protein (PCP1) isolated from versiniabactin synthetase, which natively harbors a cysteine substrate (Gehring et al., 1998).
+In order to study interactions between PCP1 and the phosphopantetheine group and its attached cysteine substrate, we have chemoenzymatically (Kittilä and Cryle, 2018; Worthington and Burkart, 2006) attached the unlabeled PP group and substrate to PCP1 enriched in 15N and 13C isotopes (Fig. 1).
+The NMR linewidths of the tethered moiety indicate that the arm does not tumble independently from the protein core but is also not rigidly docked onto the protein, in line with a transient interaction.
 Unfortunately, we found that traditional filtering methods leave undesired labeled protein signals in the spectra of the PP arm and its substrate, confusing data interpretation and hampering future mechanistic studies.
-Our immediate objective is to attenuate these residual signals without sensitivity losses for the targeted signals of unlabeled moieties.
+Our immediate objective is to attenuate these residual signals and mitigate sensitivity losses for the targeted signals of unlabeled moieties, which will be particularly important for future studies of PCP1 engaging with its larger partner domains.